Multi-dimensional state space collapse in non-complete resource pooling scenarios: Main results - additional comments

-If there had been job types that do not experience criticality, these job types could occur in the $K$-critical vectors.
+In the notation in the proofs of Subsection~\ref{subsec:proof_part2} it is assumed that all job types belong to (at least) one of the critical subsets and hence the whole system experiences criticality, so that $\lambda^* = \mu$.
+However, if there had been job types that do not experience criticality, these job types could occur in the $K$-critical vectors.
 In particular, these vectors would be of the form $\boldsymbol{T} = \left[ \boldsymbol{C}_{\sigma(1)},\dots,\boldsymbol{C}_{\sigma(K)}, \boldsymbol{NC} \right]$, for some $\sigma\in\Sigma_K$ where $\boldsymbol{C}_{\sigma(k)}$ denotes a permutation of the job types in the CRP component $\mathbb{C}_{\sigma(k)}$ for all $k$, and $\boldsymbol{NC}$ a permutation of (a subset of) the job types that do not experience criticality.
 Notice that these non-critical job types must always occur at the end of the critical vector, otherwise the $K$-criticality of the vector would be violated.
 Moreover, for any topological ordering $\sigma\in\Sigma_K$, the same collection of permutations of non-critical subsets would occur.
 This would yield an adaptation of the definition of the $\sigma$-critical vectors (Definition~\ref{def:sigma_critcal_vectors}), and a few additional steps in the proof of Proposition~\ref{prop:prob_t_sigma}.
 Especially in the last step (see~\eqref{eq:last_step_P_star_T_sigma}) one needs to use the above observation that the non-critical job types will contribute to each $\mathbb{P}^*(\boldsymbol{T}^{\sigma})$ equally much, such that the normalization constant $\alpha'''$ can be adapted and the same expression as in Proposition~\ref{prop:prob_t_sigma} would be obtained.
 This small technicality would have made the notation in the proofs of the above intermediate results even more cumbersome.

-Moreover, we would like to emphasize that the main results still hold true if not all job types experience criticality, even using the above notation.
-The job types that will not experience criticallity will also not occur in the DAG, such that eventually their (scaled) number of jobs will vanish in a heavy-traffic regime. \end{remark}
+Moreover, we would like to emphasize that the main results still hold if not all job types experience criticality, even using the notation as in Subsection~\ref{subsec:proof_part2}.
+The job types that will not experience criticality will not occur in the DAG either, so that eventually their (scaled) number of jobs will vanish in a heavy-traffic regime.